francogionardo/francogionardo/README.md

 - 📫 How to reach me **franco@planealab.com**

-- 📄 Know about my experiences [Hello, I'm Franco, an entrepreneur with a strong technical and management background.
-My journey began in 2019, working on IoT projects as a Product Engineer and Project Manager.
-Machine Learning ignited my passion for data science and AI.
-In 2021, I ventured into technology as a tool for business opportunities, focusing on AI and predictive solutions.
-I'm passionate about AI's potential to shape the future](Hello, I'm Franco, an entrepreneur with a strong technical and management background.
-My journey began in 2019, working on IoT projects as a Product Engineer and Project Manager.
-Machine Learning ignited my passion for data science and AI.
-In 2021, I ventured into technology as a tool for business opportunities, focusing on AI and predictive solutions.
-I'm passionate about AI's potential to shape the future)
+- 📄 Know about me: I'm an entrepreneur with a strong technical and management background.
+Since 2019, I've been involved in projects related to solving problems using IoT systems, serving as a Product Engineer and Project Manager.
+Along my professional journey, Machine Learning has sparked my fascination, igniting my passion for data science and AI.
+My career journey further evolved in 2021 when I delved into technology as a powerful tool for business opportunities.
+Over the past year and a half, I've been dedicated to enhancing my technical skills and specializing in creating predictive solutions through Artificial Intelligence.
+I'm incredibly passionate about the potential of AI and its role in shaping the future.

 <h3 align="left">Connect with me:</h3>
 <p align="left">